Raghuraj Pratap Singh: Political career

-2022 Uttar Pradesh election results
+In 2005, he became the minister for Food and Civil Supplies, and despite his pending criminal cases, he came to be assigned the highest level of security (Z-category) provided by the state, though the threats against him were not specified.
+In 2018, he voted for the Bharatiya Janta Party in the Rajya Sabha polls against the BSP candidate Bhimrao Ambedkar.

+In 2019, his party contested the Lok Sabha polls alone on two seats of Pratapgarh and Kaushambi.

-In the 2022 Uttar Pradesh Legislative Assembly election, Singh representing Jansatta Dal (Loktantrik) defeated Samajwadi Party's Gulshan Yadav by a margin of 30,315 votes, acquiring a total of 99,612.
+In the 2022 Uttar Pradesh Legislative Assembly election, Singh representing Jansatta Dal (Loktantrik) defeated Samajwadi Party's Gulshan Yadav of the Samajwadi Party by a margin of 30,315 votes, acquiring a total of 99,612.
 Singh has consecutively been elected as the representative of Kunda assembly for the seventh time in 2022.

-Controversies and conflict
+Controversies

-Jailed under POTA in 2002
+POTA charges

-In 2002, on an FIR filed by a dissident Bharatiya Janata Party (BJP) MLA Puran Singh Bundela of alleged kidnapping and threatening with dire consequences, got Raghuraj arrested on the orders of then Chief Minister Mayawati at the early hours about 4:00 a.m. of 2 November 2002.
+In 2002, on an FIR filed by a dissident Bharatiya Janata Party (BJP) MLA Puran Singh Bundela of alleged kidnapping and threatening with dire consequences, got Raghuraj arrested on the orders of then Chief Minister Mayawati at the early hours about 4:00 A.M. of 2 November 2002.
 Later Mayawati-led government in Uttar Pradesh declared him a terrorist, and he was sent to jail under Prevention of Terrorism Act (POTA), along with his father Uday Pratap Singh and cousin Akshay Pratap Singh.
 Subsequently, Akshay managed to get bail, but Raghuraj's pleas were rejected many times.
+In June 2006, Raja Bhaiya was acquitted of all charges by a specially designated POTA court.

 From jail to cabinet minister

 Within 25 minutes of the Mulayam Singh Yadav's government coming to power in 2003, all POTA charges against him were dropped.
-However, the Supreme Court debarred the state government from dismissing POTA charges.
+However, the Supreme Court of India debarred the state government from dismissing POTA charges.
 Eventually the POTA Act was repealed in 2004, and although the court again refused to release Raghuraj.
 He subsequently became a powerful man in the government, and was accused by police officer R.S.
 Pandey (who led the raid on his house) of having launched a vendetta against him.
 Eventually R.S.
 Pandey was killed in a road accident, which is currently being investigated by the CBI.

-In 2005, he became the minister for Food and Civil Supplies, and despite his pending criminal cases, he came to be assigned the highest level of security (Z-category) provided by the state, though the threats against him were not specified.

-In 2018, he voted for the Bharatiya Janta Party in the Rajya Sabha polls against the BSP candidate Dr. Ambedkar.

-His party contested the Lok Sabha polls alone on two seats of Pratapgarh and Kaushambi.